Moffran/calibrated_explanations/README.md

 rf.fit(X_prop_train, y_prop_train)
 ```

-Let us explain our test set using the `calibrated_explanations`.
+Lets extract explanations for our test set using the `calibrated_explanations`.

 ```python